 Comment

 Punitive damages are not available in every case.
-For example, punitive damages are not available against municipalities, counties or other governmental entities unless expressly authorized by statute.
+For example, punitive damages are not available against municipalities, counties, or other governmental entities unless expressly authorized by statute.
 City of Newport v.
-Fact Concerts, Inc., 453 U.S. 247, 259-71 (1981).
+Fact Concerts, Inc., 453 U.S. 247, 259-71 (1981); see also Daniel v.
+Nat’l Park Serv., 891 F.3d 762, 771 (9th Cir.
+2018) (“There is a ‘presumption against the imposition of punitive damages on governmental entities.’”) (quoting Vt.
+Agency of Nat.
+Res. v.
+U.S. ex rel.
+Stevens, 529 U.S. 765, 785 (2000)).
 Punitive damages may, however, be available against governmental employees acting in their individual capacities.
 See Monell v.

 New York City Dept. of Soc.
 Services, 436 U.S. 658 (1978); City of Newport, 453 U.S. at 254.
 In diversity cases, look to state law for an appropriate instruction.

 Whether and under what criterion punitive damages are available depends upon the substantive standards applicable to the underlying claim for relief, and, therefore, the third paragraph of this instruction should be modified accordingly.

 As to Title VII claims, an employer may be liable for punitive damages when the employer “discriminate[s] in the face of a perceived risk that its actions will violate federal law.”
 Passantino v.
-Johnson & Johnson Consumer Products, Inc., 212 F.3d 493, 514-15 (9th Cir.
+Johnson & Johnson Consumer Products, Inc., 212 F.3d 493, 515 (9th Cir.